Dyson sphere: Fictional examples

 Other science-fiction story examples include Tony Rothman's The World Is Round, Somtow Sucharitkul's Inquestor series, Timothy Zahn's Spinneret, James White's Federation World, Stephen Baxter's The Time Ships, and Peter F. Hamilton's Pandora's Star.
-Variations on the Dyson Sphere concept include a single circular band in Larry Niven's 1970 novel Ringworld, a half sphere in the 2012 novel Bowl of Heaven by Gregory Benford and Niven, and nested spheres – also known as a Matrioshka brain – in Colin Kapp's 1980s Cageworld series and Brian Stableford's 1979–1990 Asgard trilogy.
+Variations on the Dyson sphere concept include a single circular band in Larry Niven's 1970 novel Ringworld, a half sphere in the 2012 novel Bowl of Heaven by Gregory Benford and Niven, and nested spheres – also known as a Matrioshka brain – in Colin Kapp's 1980s Cageworld series and Brian Stableford's 1979–1990 Asgard trilogy.

-Stableford himself observed that Dyson spheres are usually MacGuffins or largely deep in the backgrounds of stories, giving as examples Fritz Leiber's The Wanderer and Linda Nagata's Deception Well, whereas stories involving space exploration tend to employ the variants like Niven's Ringworld.
-He gives two reasons for this: firstly that Dyson spheres are simply too big to address, which Friedman also alluded to when pointing out that the reason his novelization of "Relics" did not go further into the sphere was that it was only four hundred pages and he had just shy of four weeks to write it; and secondly that, especially for hard science-fiction, Dyson spheres have certain engineering problems that complicate stories.
-In particular, since gravitational attraction is in equilibrium inside such a sphere (per the shell theorem), other means such as rotating the sphere have to be employed in order to keep things attached to the interior surface, which then leads to the problem of a gravity gradient that goes to zero at the rotational poles.
-Authors address this with various modifications of the idea such as the aforementioned Cageworld nesting, Dan Alderson's double sphere idea, and Niven's reduced Ringworld (discussed in "Bigger Than Worlds" and Ringworld).
+Stableford observed that Dyson spheres are usually treated as MacGuffins or relegated to the background of narratives, citing examples such as Fritz Leiber's The Wanderer and Linda Nagata's Deception Well.
+Stories in which the concept is explored tend to use variants such as Larry Niven's Ringworld.
+He identified two reasons for this.
+First, the sheer scale of a Dyson sphere makes it difficult to address within the constraints of most narratives; Friedman said that he had avoided the issue in his novelisation of “Relics” as the book was only four hundred pages long and he had just shy of four weeks to write it.
+Secondly, particularly in hard science fiction, Dyson spheres present engineering challenges that complicate their use in storytelling.
+One such difficulty arises from the shell theorem: within a spherical shell, gravitational forces are in equilibrium, so additional mechanisms such as rotation are required to provide effective gravity at the interior surface.
+This in turn introduces further complications, including a gravity gradient that diminishes to zero at the poles.
+Authors have addressed these issues through various modifications of the concept, including Stableford’s Cageworld nesting, Dan Alderson's double-sphere idea, and Niven’s reduced ringworld design.